All Products

 Zone

-A zone is a physical area that has independent power supplies and networks within the same region.
-File systems and ECS instances in different zones of the same region can communicate with each other.
+A zone is a physical area within a region with independent power and networking.
+File systems and ECS instances in different zones of the same region can communicate.

-• Standard: suitable for shared file storage that requires high-speed read/write operations on many small files, intensive metadata operations, low latency, and moderate overall throughput.
+• Standard: suitable for shared file storage that requires high-speed read/write operations on a large number of small files, intensive metadata operations, low latency, and moderate overall throughput.

 Note